sourav-625/ML-based-full-body-diagnosis/README.md

 ---

-Models are saved in `models/`.
-The project uses 24 input bio-signals and 9 system labels.
+The project uses 24 input bio-signals and 9 body-part based labels along with more than 30 disease based labels.
+All models are being trained on the same training data while focusing on different features.

+Addition of a new model is simple - add the required feature columns to the training data and add the model to the second level of ML-pipeline.
+The model architecture of all models is the same in the secod stage of the ML-pipeline

+Models are being tested and fine-tuned.